cea-hpc/fastiron/profiling/RayonOnly/reference_data/perf_stat.md

 Tests showed that Fastiron's scalability is worse than Quicksilver's.
 This file contains the raw perf reports used to understand what is going on.
 The simulation is stopped at 20 cycles.

+We can see from the data that the number of instruction executed per cycle is actually divided by two when using rayon with the default number of thread.
+By running it using 1, 2, 4, 8 threads, we can see the number gradually diminishing.

+The number of branch misses does not seem to vary significantly between execution mode.

+The number of cache misses move in a very interesting way.
+The number of L1 cache misses goes up with the number of threads, but the number of LLC cache misses goes down.
+I'm going to guess that the overall number of cache misses is not significantly different, however the "blind" split between threads result in more L1 cache misses, meaning the overall time spent fetching data for misses goes up.

 ## Regular execution

 ### Sequential